angsylvest/my_website/content/home/accomplishments.md

 #   `title`, `organization`, and `date_start` are the required parameters.
 #   Leave other parameters empty if not required.
 #   Begin multi-line descriptions with YAML's `|2-` multi-line prefix.
-# item:
+item:
-# - certificate_url: https://www.coursera.org date_end: "" date_start: "2018-10-01" description: "" organization: Coursera organization_url: https://www.coursera.org title: Neural Networks and Deep Learning url: ""
+ - certificate_url: date_end: "" date_start: "" description: "" organization: University of Minnesota - Twin Cities title: ADC Fellowship""
 ---